 raft-heading-icon

-Motorized Grand Canyon Rafting Trips
+Grand Canyon Motorized Rafting Trips

 Motorized rafting trips are available through 11 of the Grand Canyon’s 15 river outfitters.
 As one of the most popular options for rafting the Grand Canyon, there are more motor trip launches in the Colorado River than any other raft type combined, and for good reason.